-GTLAB implements a layer on CoG API that is encapsulated by XML tags.
+CoG Taskgraph: GTLAB implements a layer on Java CoG abstractions that is encapsulated by XML tags.
 For instance, the taskgraph interface is used by <0:multitask> tag.
 These XML Grid tags are supported by Grid beans.
-Grid tags are injectors for Grid beans (using Inversion of Control design pattern [21]).
+Grid tags are injectors for Grid beans (using Inversion of Control design pattern [16]).
 They initialize beans and manage their lifecycles.
 In Figure 2, we show the XML schema that summarizes GTLAB libraries.
-As illustrated in the figure, <o:multitask> can define attributes for taskgraph including id, taskname, handler and persistent. multitask also can contain dependent task objects are represented as sub tags including <o:myproxy>, <o:fileoperation>, <0:jobsubmit>, <o:filetransfer> and <o:dependency>.
+As illustrated in the figure, <0:multitask> can define attributes for taskgraph including id, taskname, handler and persistent. multitask also can contain dependent task objects are represented as sub tags including <0:myproxy>, <0:fileoperation>, <0:jobsubmit>, <0:filetransfer> and <0:dependency>.